samarth1011/budget-tracker/README.md

 - Built using D3.js and Angular, including:

-- Line chart for monthly trends

 - Pie chart for category distribution

-- Progress bars for budget usage
+- Bar Chart for month expense comparison